 “Tell them that if they don’t wake him up they’re all going to be dead by dawn, and tell them Junior said so.”

 Minutes went by.
 The Gunny took out fixings to make coffee in the dark, the small red and yellow flare of his burning explosives a potential gift to an enemy sniper.
 Reflexively, I scrunched down further into the mud.
 Fusner pushed the microphone into my left cheek.

 “What is it you want now, Junior?”
-Morgan said, using his most pissed off imperious tone, stressing my nickname.
+Captain Carter said, using his most pissed off imperious tone, stressing my nickname.

 “At dawn, you need to move down until you can’t anymore,” I said, ignoring his presentation.
 “Stay there until we come for you from the other side.
 I’ve got covering fire for the move, the wait, the crossing and the way back.”

 In truth, I didn’t have shit.
 I hadn’t reached out to the Skyraiders, although I knew Cowboy would not abandon us.
 I hadn’t even tried to find out how to use Puff or if there was one of those death ships available to do what we needed done in the morning.
 I wasn’t even certain that resupply had dropped enough rope to use further down the river, which would take a lot more than the easier job of crossing twenty feet of open rushing water at the bridge would entail.

 “We don’t move without orders from battalion and I’m damn well certain that I’m not waking the six over there,” Carter said.